When you are starting up in practice it is important that you are aware of the options you have to consider.

 Engaging in public practice

-Professional indemnity insurance (PII), is compulsory for all ICAEW members who have a practising certificate and engage in public practice.
-PII is a requirement of a number of regulations.
+Professional indemnity insurance (PII) is compulsory for all ICAEW members who have a practising certificate and engage in public practice.
+PII is a requirement for a number of regulations.

 A guide to the fundamental elements of the Practice Assurance scheme – a useful overview as you set up a new firm or as a reminder for existing Practice Assurance firms.